Eating the Bone Healthy Way

 - Eggs (with yolk)

-Always check nutrition labels to be sure vitamin D has been added.
+Always check nutrition labels to see how much vitamin D has been added.

 - Milk (with or without lactose)